Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 • Starting a British Council Connecting Classrooms partnership with a French-speaking school in Morocco -which we marked with the Moroccan Themed School Lunch and Eid-al-Fitr celebration.

-• A French Institute run song workshop webinar for year 7.
+• A French Institute runs a song workshop webinar for year 7.

 • The year 10 Language Ambassadors programme for students to promote multilingualism and worked on the Stephen Spender Poetry Translation prize.